yashshah1/yashshah1/README.md

 - 🌱 I’m currently learning about financial markets, and fullstack development with Rails (yeah, I have diverse interests :P)
 - 👯 I’m looking to collaborate on anything fun that you might be passionate about
-- 💬 Ask me about the MERN Stack, Python, Machine Learning, or about myself :P
+- 💬 Ask me about the MERN Stack, Python, Machine Learning
 - 📫 How to reach me: Twitter [@JustAnotherYash](https://twitter.com/JustAnotherYash)
 - 📖 Blog: Kinda outdated, but here you go: [Yash Shah's blog](https://www.yashshah1.github.io/blog)
 - 😄 Pronouns: He/Him